hbctraining/Training-modules/IntroR/lessons/01_Intro-to-R.md

 ## What is R?

-The common misconception is that R is a programming language but in fact it is much more than that.
+The common misconception is that R is a programming language, but in fact it is much more than that.
 Think of R as an environment for statistical computing and graphics, which brings together a number of features to provide powerful functionality.

 The R environment combines: